Editor's Note: This post is brought to you in partnership with MovingWorlds.org.

 - Continue to Learn and Grow – Work on new skills and help them develop theirs

-- Focus on Impact – Do what is important, not what’s most interesting
+- Focus on Impact – Do what is essential, not what’s most interesting

 - Start Something That Lasts – Success will happen long after you leave